fetchai/docs-archived/docs/i_nets/quickstart-aw1.md

 		- Once successfully logged into the Docker container, you can follow the rest of the guide the same way as if not using Docker and step Manual above.

 	- Automated:

-		- get <a href="https://github.com/fetchai/agents-aea/tree/master/scripts/install.ps1" target="_blank">this script for Windows</a> or <a href="https://github.com/fetchai/agents-aea/tree/master/scripts/install.sh" target="_blank">this script for MacOs/Ubuntu</a> and run it on your machine
+		- Get <a href="https://github.com/fetchai/agents-aea/tree/master/scripts/install.ps1" target="_blank">this script for Windows</a> or <a href="https://github.com/fetchai/agents-aea/tree/master/scripts/install.sh" target="_blank">this script for MacOs/Ubuntu</a> and run it on your machine.
+The script will install the required dependencies and the framework.

 3. Create a developer account using the command below.
 This will enable you to download and contribute to the <a href="https://aea-registry.fetch.ai" target="_blank">AEA Registry</a>; the package manager for AEA components.